tinygo-org/tinygo-site/content/docs/reference/microcontrollers/pico.md

 ## Notes

 You cannot yet use the USB port to the Pico as a serial port.
 Instead `UART0` refers to the TX/RX pins on the board itself.

+You can refer to [getting started with Raspberry Pi Pico](https://datasheets.raspberrypi.org/pico/getting-started-with-pico.pdf) documentation on how to connect two Picos together (see Appendix A: Using Picoprobe) to debug and convert `UART0` output on target pico to USB output on picoprobe.
+You will need the [Picoprobe UF2](https://www.raspberrypi.org/documentation/rp2040/getting-started/#board-specifications), available on the Pico's website under "About" tab.